adrhill/julia-ml-course/website/test.md

 Test Summary: | Pass  Total  Time timestwo      |    1      1  0.1s
 ```
 Using [OhMyREPL](/repl), you can move through your REPL history using the up and down arrow keys.
-This allows you to quickly re-run your tests by calling `include("test/test_timestwo.jl");` again.
+This allows you to quickly re-run your tests by calling your previous command `include("test/test_timestwo.jl");` again.

 ## Further reading
 - [Test.jl documentation](https://docs.julialang.org/en/v1/stdlib/Test/)